 Step 2: Create a Script for Cascading Lookup

 These parameters are self-explanatory!
 Here:

-- relationshipList: “Country” : Name of the relationship list which contains parent and child columns.
+- relationshipList: “Country” : Name of the relationship list containing parent and child columns.

 - relationshipListParentColumn: “Region” : Column internal name from the relationship list (Country)